Am I due an HMRC Tax Rebate?

 Here are some more common reasons for you to consider:

-There’s usually a four tax year limit before it’s too late to claim overpaid income tax.
+There’s usually a four tax year limit before it’s too late to claim overpaid income tax back from HMRC.

-This applies to both employed and self employed tax payers.
+This applies to tax paying workers who are employed and self employed.

 A tax year is different to the normal calendar year and runs from the 6th April one year to the 5th April the following.